Voiasis/JennyChan/README.md

 # JennyChan

 Made this bot to help me learn Java.
-Now it's being used for my servers.
+Now it's no longer updated/used.